 Synonym(s)

-Human granulocytic anaplasmosis (older name: human granulocytic ehrlichiosis) is a tick-borne disease caused by the Gram-negative bacterium Anaplasma phagocytophilum.
+Human granulocytic anaplasmosis (older name: human granulocytic ehrlichiosis) is an infection transmitted by ticks (especially Ixodes ricinus), which is caused by the gram-negative bacterium Anaplasma phagocytophilum (multipliesobligatory intracellularly in granulocytes).

 In Europe, few diseases have become known due to the high proportion of asymptomatic infections.
 Case reports from the USA, Austria, Slovenia, Portugal, Belgium and Italy are available (Hing M et al. 2018).